rust-embedded/rust-raspberrypi-OS-tutorials/11_virtual_memory/README.md

 +
 +    /// MMU functions.
 +    pub trait MMU {
 +        /// Called by the kernel during early init.
-Supposed to take the page tables from the
+Supposed to take the translation tables from the
 +        /// `BSP`-supplied `virt_mem_layout()` and install/activate them for the respective MMU.
 +        ///
 +        /// # Safety